-~ Tips from GROHE on Planning Your Remodeling Project ~
+~ Tips from GROHE on Planning Your Kitchen Remodeling Project ~

-NEW YORK, De.
-15, 2014 – It’s the heart of the home, a gathering place for friends and family, especially during the holidays.
-As the most lived-in room in the house, the kitchen is usually the prime candidate for a renovation when home improvements come to mind.
-And while some homeowners may find a kitchen renovation intimidating, the personal and financial benefits make the commitment worthwhile.
+Face it.
+The Kitchen is the heart of the home.
+The gathering place for friends and family.
+That’s especially during the holidays.
+As the most lived-in room in the house.
+Because the kitchen renovations are usually the prime candidate.
+Especially when home improvements come to mind.
+And while some homeowners may find a kitchen renovations are intimidating.
+As well as the personal and financial benefits.
+They make the commitment worthwhile.

-“A kitchen renovation, done right, is a very sound investment,” says Cheryl Dixon, Head of Brand and Trade Marketing for GROHE America, a division of Grohe AG, the world’s leading provider of sanitary fittings for kitchens and baths.
-“It can enhance family life, reduce energy costs and pay dividends at resale time.”
-While savings can vary according to the locale and market, a recent study by Remodeling.com estimates that a minor kitchen renovation of $18,856 adds $15,585 to a home’s resale value, recouping 82.7 percent of the initial investment.
+Because kitchen renovations do enhance family life, reduce energy costs and pay dividends at resale time.
+As Dixon states too.
+So while energy savings can vary according to the locale and market.
+However a study by Remodeling.com estimates that minor kitchen renovations of $18,856 adds $15,585 to a home’s resale value.
+That’s recouping 82.7 percent of the initial investment.

-GROHE teamed up with award-winning designer Pamela Polvere, CKD, of Pamela Polvere Designs in Elmwood Park, outside Chicago, to provide these tips to help smoothly execute a kitchen renovation
+GROHE teamed up with award-winning designer Pamela Polvere, CKD, of Pamela Polvere Designs in Elmwood Park, outside Chicago.
+All to provide these tips to help smoothly execute kitchen renovations.

 Do Your Homework

 “Planning is 95 percent of the project,” says Polvere.
 Most importantly: Do your homework.
 Look at magazines and decorating books, go to home shows, visit showrooms in your area and go online for the latest information on trends and new technology.

 Use Green Living Guy website to research designers and contractors or links all to find out their specialties.
 The and see examples of their work as well as feedback from clients.